brimdata/rayzar/README.md

 first-class objects, exposed to the developer to use a building block in whatever analytics and tooling they can dream up.

-## composable aggregations
+## decomposable aggregations

 While Ray is incredibly powerful, it might prove to be overkill for many simpler scenarios of data-lake analytics where you don't necessarily need machine-learning models, GPU scheduling, parallel simulations, and so forth.

-In particular, a so-called "composable aggregation" can be distributed and aggregated very efficiently.
+In particular, a so-called "decomposable aggregation" can be distributed and aggregated very efficiently.
 These aggregations have the property that the overall result can be computed as a combination of partial results.

 A "count" aggregation is an obvious example where if you partition the data into two sets and count certain values in each set you can sum the resulting counts to get the total count.
-Sum, average, variance, set-union, null, and so forth are all composable aggregations.
+Sum, average, variance, set-union, null, and so forth are all decomposable aggregations.
 Large-scale joins can also fit into this framework.

 This concept isn't completely new.
-Many existing systems take advantage of the composable aggregations, but when programming map-reduce jobs in a data lake, you typically have to structure your code specifically to take advantage of this property.
+Many existing systems take advantage of the decomposable aggregations, but when programming map-reduce jobs in a data lake, you typically have to structure your code specifically to take advantage of this property.
 For example, in spark, you can use the